The latest version of Typora already supports normal HTML tags.

 HTML entities like ® ¶ |

-The writing experience is also same:
+The writing experience is also the same:

 For easier editing purposes, Typora will show empty tags or HTML with display:none